kirkpsmith/rfb-dev-kit/docs/fabrication.md

 ![](../CAD/exports/Outer Current Collectors with Banana Connectors.pdf)

-Take two [2mm banana connectors with M2 thread and matching nuts]{cat: part, qty: 2} and fasten them to the outer current collectors as shown above.
+Take two [2 mm banana connectors with M2 thread and matching nuts]{cat: part, qty: 2} and fasten them to the outer current collectors as shown above.

 >!! **Warning**